BlurBall: Joint Ball and Motion Blur Estimation for Table Tennis Ball Tracking: Method

 \pgfdeclaredecoration{add dim}{final}{ \state{final}{ \pgfmathsetmacro{\dist}{5pt*\pgfkeysvalueof{/pgf/decoration/distance}/abs(\pgfkeysvalueof{/pgf/decoration/distance})} \pgfpathmoveto{\pgfpoint{0pt}{0pt}} \pgfpathlineto{\pgfpoint{0pt}{2*\dist}} \pgfpathmoveto{\pgfpoint{\pgfdecoratedpathlength}{0pt}} \pgfpathlineto{\pgfpoint{(\pgfdecoratedpathlength}{2*\dist}} \pgfusepath{stroke} \pgfsetdash{{0.1cm}{0.1cm}{0.1cm}{0.1cm}}{0cm} \pgfsetarrowsstart{latex} \pgfsetarrowsend{latex} \pgfpathmoveto{\pgfpoint{0pt}{\dist}} \pgfpathlineto{\pgfpoint{\pgfdecoratedpathlength}{\dist}} \pgfusepath{stroke} \pgfsetdash{}{0pt} \pgfpathmoveto{\pgfpoint{0pt}{0pt}} \pgfpathlineto{\pgfpoint{\pgfdecoratedpathlength}{0pt}} }}

 \tikzset{dim/.style args={#1,#2}{decoration={add dim,distance=#2}, decorate, postaction={decorate,decoration={text along path, raise=#2, text align={align=center}, text={#1}}}}}

 \Cref{tab:dataset} contains statistics that describe the generated dataset.
-We observe motion blur in 62\% of the frames.
+Because of the small size of the dataset, we limited ourselves to only a train and test set (80/20 ratio).
+We observe motion blur in 62\% of frames.
 The distribution of motion blur lengths is shown in \Cref{fig:blur_dist}, where we can see that the blur length is primarily concentrated around $l = 5$ pixels, although it can extend up to 73 pixels in some rare scenarios.
+We split the dataset to maintain similar blur distribution in both test and train sets.

-In addition to ball positions, we provide camera calibration data for each game, enabling 3D reconstruction of the ball trajectory~\cite{gossard2025,kienzle2025}.
-Specifically, we compute the camera’s extrinsic parameters, rotation \(\bm{R}\) and translation \(\bm{T}\), relative to the world frame, which is defined by the table tennis table.
+In addition to ball positions, we provide camera calibration data for each game, enabling 3D reconstruction of ball trajectories~\cite{gossard2025,kienzle2025}.
+Specifically, we compute the camera’s extrinsic parameters, rotation $\bm{R}$ and translation $\bm{T}$, relative to the world frame, which is defined by the table tennis table.